 Ise udon are thick and soft flour noodles served simply in a sweet, soy-sauce based broth.
 For generations, Ise udon has been a sought after, simple delicacy for pilgrims and travelers to Ise City.
 Fukusuke serves Ise udon in their mild and smooth, original recipe Ise udon broth made from dried bonito and kombu, perfect for first-time eaters.

 Dangorojaya serves Japanese staple foods throughout the year including buckwheat (soba) noodles made from high-quality buckwheat from Tokakushi, Nagano Prefecture, rice balls (onigiri) made from flavorful Shonai rice in Yamagata Prefecture and world-famous Matsusaka beef, cubed and barbecued on a stick.
-Visitors should also look for seasonal favorites at Dangorojaya like their green tea, tangerine or melon flavored shaved ice in the summer and piping hot sweet bean soup in the winter.
+Visitors should also look for seasonal favorites at Dangorojaya like some flavored shaved ice in the summer and piping hot sweet bean soup in the winter.

 Butasute has been one of Ise’s finest beef butchers since 1909.
 At Butasute’s restaurant, diners can enjoy simmered beef and onion over rice (gyudon), slow-cooked beef and vegetables (sukiyaki), grilled beef (yakiniku) and beef hot pot (gyunabe).
 At Butasute’s butcher shop near the entrance of the restaurant, customers can purchase choice cuts of Japanese beef and their long- selling and popular beef croquettes to go.